Willis Brewer

 Willis Brewer (1844–1912) was a United States representative from Alabama, holding office from 1897 to 1901.
 Before that, he held multiple terms of office in both the Alabama State Senate and the Alabama House of Representatives.
 He also held other public offices including State Auditor of Alabama and treasurer of Lowndes County, Alabama.
-He was trained as an attorney and practiced law in the state, was a newspaper editor in both Alabama and Florida, and has written books about the history of Alabama.
+He was trained as an attorney and practiced law in the state, was a newspaper editor in both Alabama and Florida, and wrote books about the history of Alabama.

 Early life and education

 Brewer was born on March 15, 1844, near the town of Livingston in Sumter County, Alabama, to Robert Willis and Jane (Hadden) Brewer.

 He attended the common schools and, at the age of fourteen, entered a local printing business.
 At seventeen, he and a schoolmate, William R. DeLoach, who later became Judge of the probate court in Sumter County, established a newspaper in Milton, Florida.